KNOW

 • Private vehicles for the Friendship International Bridge

-Currently, the Park is open every day of the year from 8 a.m. to 6 p.m.
+Yes, the Park is open every day of the year from 8:00 a.m. to 6:00 p.m., including holidays and rainy days.

-• 9.What are the ways of touring the Park?
+• 6.What are the ways of touring the Park?

 From Iguazú Argentina we recommend that you organize your visit to the Park with a minimum of two days, to take advantage of the activities and attractions that the Park offers you.